 Matthew Flynn, Contributing Researcher

-Matthew Flynn is an Assistant Professor of International Studies and Sociology at Georgia Southern University in Statesboro, Georgia, and a Contributing Reseacher to the Global Detention Project.
+Matthew Flynn is an Assistant Professor of International Studies and Sociology at Georgia Southern University in Statesboro, Georgia, and a Contributing Researcher to the Global Detention Project.

 Former interns, researchers, and consultants

-Bassiar Ali, Romane Auzou, Emily Baxter, Patrcia Bilbao, Inga Boecker, Cecilia Cannon, Theo Coonen, Caroline Dalton, Killian Patrick Dorier, Jaqueline Douniama, Lucie Fabiano, Guillaume Ferrier Llamas, Christina Fialho, Claudie Fioroni, Parastou Hassouri, Anette Havardsen Skaar, Aiko Holvikivi, Cari Jeffries, Kelsey Jost-Creegan, Adrian Klocke, Yuki Kobayashi, Alexandra Lamb, Christa Lopez, Jana Löw, Ben Lumsdaine, Alexander MacKinnon, Sahiba Maqbool, Karen Marín Hernández, Maria Melchor, Saskia Holloway, Luke McCallin, Sam Moog, Alix Nasri, Meena Oberdick, Navitri Putri Guillaume, Ioana Raluca Balas, Costanza Ragazzi, Isabel Ricupero, Jonathan Ruta, Marizen Santos, Noah Schwartz, Federica Sola, Giulia Soldan, Yvette Stephens, Anna-E. Younes, Remi Vespi, and Hui Wang.
+Bassiar Ali, Romane Auzou, Emily Baxter, Patrcia Bilbao, Inga Boecker, Cecilia Cannon, Theo Coonen, Caroline Dalton, Killian Patrick Dorier, Jaqueline Douniama, Lucie Fabiano, Guillaume Ferrier Llamas, Christina Fialho, Claudie Fioroni, Parastou Hassouri, Anette Havardsen Skaar, Aiko Holvikivi, Cari Jeffries, Kelsey Jost-Creegan, Phoebe Kennan, Adrian Klocke, Yuki Kobayashi, Alexandra Lamb, Christa Lopez, Jana Löw, Ben Lumsdaine, Alexander MacKinnon, Sahiba Maqbool, Karen Marín Hernández, Maria Melchor, Saskia Holloway, Luke McCallin, Sam Moog, Alix Nasri, Meena Oberdick, Navitri Putri Guillaume, Ioana Raluca Balas, Costanza Ragazzi, Isabel Ricupero, Jonathan Ruta, Marizen Santos, Noah Schwartz, Federica Sola, Giulia Soldan, Yvette Stephens, Sofia Kourous Vazquez, Anna-E. Younes, Remi Vespi, Hui Wang, and Agnese Zucca.